Laurens Vanthoor: 2013-2016: Audi Sport Factory Driver

 In 2015, he started his season in the Bathurst 12 Hour with Phoenix Racing.
 He took the pole with a new lap record and ended 2nd.
 He also drove in Brazil for the 1st round of the Stock Car Brasil together with Valdeno Brito for Shell Racing at Goiania.
 Together with Belgian Audi Club Team WRT he won the 24 Hours of Nürburgring in the new Audi R8 LMS 2015 specification.
 On 3 October, during the event at Misano for the Blancpain Sprint Series, he was involved in a major crash which led to a serious injury.
 Therefore, he missed the last race of the season as well as the race at Macau, where he was replaced by René Rast.
 He made his comeback at the Sepang 12 Hours, which he won with Stéphane Ortelli and Stuart Leonard.

 In 2016, he started his season with a win in the Dubai 24 Hour with Belgian Audi Club Team WRT.
 On 21 November 2016 Vanthoor won the FIA GT World Cup, crowning himself as World Champion on the streets of Macau.
-On 3 December 2016, it was announced that Vanthoor would change from Audi to Porsche and the focus would be on the WeatherTech SportsCar Championship where he will drive a Porsche 911 RSR together with Kevin Estre.
+On 3 December 2016, it was announced that Vanthoor would change from Audi to Porsche and the focus would be on the WeatherTech SportsCar Championship where he will drive a Porsche 911 RSR together with Kévin Estre.
 During his last race with Audi, he won the Sepang 12 Hours together with Robin Frijns, Christopher Haase and Phoenix Racing.
 With this he crowned himself as the first winner of the Intercontinental GT Challenge.

 2017-2021: Porsche Factory Driver in IMSA

 In 2017, he started his season at the Daytona 24 Hours with his new employer Porsche, in the WeatherTech SportsCar Championship.
 Together with Kevin Estre and Richard Lietz, he finished 10th overall and 6th in the GTLM-class with the new 2017-specification Porsche 911 RSR.
 After a relatively difficult first season Vanthoor took his first win at the 2018 Mid-Ohio round.

-During the 2018 season Vanthoor also completed the Porsche Le Mans line-up for the #92 car together with Kevin Estre and Michael Christensen in the iconic “pink pig” livery.
+During the 2018 season Vanthoor also completed the Porsche Le Mans line-up for the #92 car together with Kévin Estre and Michael Christensen in the iconic “pink pig” livery.
 After taking the lead early on the team went on to win the GTE Pro class at the 2018 Le Mans 24 Hours.
 The following season Vanthoor won the WeatherTech SportsCar Championship in the GTLM class for Porsche together with Earl Bamber.
 The duo took a total of three wins and seven podiums in eleven races.
 Porsche eventually decided to end its factory involvement in the GTLM class at the end of the 2020 season leaving Vanthoor out of a factory program for the following season.

 However, Vanthoor was kept as a Porsche factory driver and loaned out to customer team Pfaff Motorsports for the 2021 IMSA season.
 He and his teammate Zacharie Robichon won the championship in the GTD class.
 Vanthoor also won the 24 Hours of Spa a second time in 2020 driving a Porsche 911 GT3 R entered by Rowe Racing.